- Becoming a CUOL student

 When you search for CUOL courses in Carleton Central Registration, you will see different sections listed.
 Check our registration examples below to determine which ones to select.
 If you need help with the registration system, visit the Registrar’s page.

-Section T or V is the CUOL section of courses that are recorded on campus.
+Section T or V is the CUOL section of a course that is recorded on campus and made available online.
 Distance students should be registered in the T/V section, as should local students who do not attend the on-campus class.

 On-campus section: There is also an on-campus section of the course which will have another letter.
 It is identified in Carleton Central by the words “this course will be recorded for CUOL.”
 For students registered in the on-campus section, the primary means of accessing the lectures is by attending the class, although they can use CUOL services as a supplementary way to view lectures.
 NOTE: Distance students must not register for the in-class section.